Q. Does my research project need IRB review prior to initiation?

 Q. What is considered a complete IRB application?

-A. Complete IRB application includes, a completed application form, informed consent forms that will be used for the study, interview questions and/or the survey copy, the institutional permission letter, and the Principal Investigator training certificate.
+A. Complete IRB application includes, a completed application form, informed consent forms that will be used for the study, interview questions and/or a copy of the survey to be used, the institutional permission letter (if necessary), and the Principal Investigator training certificate.

 Q. Who needs to complete the online PI Certification training?